Areas to be Aware of - Property Settlement & Spousal Maintenance

 We can assist you to plan, understand and negotiate an agreement to finalise your financial settlement, including any spousal maintenance arrangements.
 You can learn more about how we can help you to do this here.

-When it comes to your financial settlement, we recommend you take the time to obtain specialist advice from our team.
+When it comes to your financial settlement, we recommend you take the time to obtain specialist advice from our financial and property settlement lawyers.

 No marriage or de facto relationship is the same.
 There are so many different variables that impact on a property settlement, that it is very rare that the outcome in two separate relationships or two different families will ultimately be the same.
 Things like the length of the relationship, contributions that were made to it, the type of assets that are available for division and the financial future of the parties involved can create very different outcomes in similar circumstances.